 Water Under Laminate Flooring

-When water reaches under laminate flooring, the water must be removed immediately.
+When the water reaches under laminate flooring, the water must be removed immediately.
 If a small amount of water has leaked toward the edges of the flooring, pull up any quarter-round (shoe molding) or baseboards around the perimeter.
 If the water is not pervasive, you may be able to extract it with a wet-dry vacuum.

 Your best bet is to remove the affected floorboards.
 Floorboards that run parallel to the spill may be simple to remove (after the quarter-round and baseboards have been taken up) since the last course of parallel laminate boards should tilt upward.
 You can then progressively take up boards as far as you need.